Secunderabad–Nanded Express

 The Secunderabad–Nanded Express is a passenger rail service that operates between the cities of Secunderabad in the Indian state of Andhra Pradesh and Nanded in the Indian state of Maharashtra.

 It is operated by the South Central Railway region of the Indian Railways.
 The service lists under the Nanded division of the South Central Railway and was restarted in early 2006 after the complete conversion of the Nanded division from metre gauge to broad gauge.
 This is a daily service.
+In September 2025, a new Vande Bharat train was announced to run on this line.